January 27, 2014

 Walk-In Emergency Help

 Walk-in lab sessions with assistance available have been scheduled near the due dates for the PACT and Preliminary Teaching Events.
 Do NOT count on using these last-minute labs as your sole source of video support!
-These sessions are intended as EMERGENCY ASSISTANCE for candidates who have attended an Orientation Session and attempted to compress and upload their video clips in the hands-on seminar session but are still experiencing technical problems.
+These sessions are intended as EMERGENCY ASSISTANCE for candidates who have attempted to compress and upload their video clips in the hands-on seminar session but are still experiencing technical problems.
 These sessions will be held on:

 Student Computer Lab